 3.16 In addition to the nodel agency described above, non-official participation in the development of the handloom sector has always been considered to be a vital input.
 With this end in view, the All India Handloom Board which is the highest advisory body to the Government of India in handloom matters, was reconstituted in December 1978 with an eminent non official as Chairman.
 The Board consists of a large number of experts in handlooms, textiles, marketing, co-operation, etc. Its advice is carefully considered by the Government before any policy decision in the handloom sector is taken.
-The Board has also constituted sub-committees from among its own members to make in-depth studies on specific problems like marketing, inputs, co-operation, technology, etc. The reports of these groups are considered by the Board before advice is tendered to Government.
+The Board has also constituted sub-committees from among its own members to make in-depth studies on specific problems like marketing, inputs, co-operation, technology, etc. The reports of these groups are considered by the Board beby giving contributions to the equity base of fore advice is tendered to Government.